corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/config/tls-certification.md

 # TLS Certification Installation on REST Worker

 The REST Worker TLS certificate is presented to a client any time a HTTPS connection is made.
-Before, a self-signed certificate shipped with the REST Worker.
-If no specific parameters are provided, the self-signed certificate will be used as a default option such that the connection to the REST Worker is always HTTPS.
+If no specific parameters are provided, the self-signed certificate is used and the connection to the REST Worker is always HTTPS.
 However, a warning will be emitted into the REST log explaining how to provide parameters for custom TLS certificates.
 There are a few ways that a TLS certificate can be made available to the REST Worker.
 For either method there are three pieces of information required to install a valid TLS certificate.

 1. The TLS certificate itself is signed by a Certification Authority (CA) or an intermediary;